RyanNgCT/CS2105/Week 6/Lecture 6 - Network Layer Part I.md

 - Lifetime field is only populated after Offer stage.
 - `transactionID` field denotes which Offer is for which corresponding Discover.
 - why the need to send "another" request when we already have an offer?
-	- mitigate the case of multiple DHCP servers $\implies$ multiple DHCP servers responding to the offer, so only can pick 1 offer (property that IP address has to be unique applies in private network as well).
+	- mitigate the case of multiple DHCP servers $\implies$ having a "request" packet aside from the offer mitigates the multiple DHCP servers **assigning the same host** with any entry in their list of **IP addresses** in larger networks  (property that IP address has to be unique applies in private network as well)
+		- confirms the client's choice (especially if there were multiple offers).
+		- tells all other DHCP servers that they were **not chosen**, so they can **release** their offered IPs.

 #### More on DHCP
 - is a configuration protocol, so it provides much more than just merely IP address